byutrg/js-Convert-DCA-DCT/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+If you need to deploy the converter to a subdirectory on a website, change all absolute URIs in the index.html file to relative URIs:

+Before: "/static/...."
+After: "./static/...."

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.